zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 The \\(\bm{S_e}\\) term shows that *the incident and the scattered waves interfere*.
-In order to determine the extent it influences the flow of energy, we must once again integrate the time-averaged Poynting vector over a closed surface:
+In order to determine to what extent that influences the flow of energy, we must integrate the time-averaged Poynting vector of the total field over a closed surface:

 $$ \tag{16.18}
 	\Delta \Phi